dataplayer12/hey-daug/README.md

-# yo-daug
+# hey-daug
-A (very) light weight data augmentation tool for training CNNs and Viola Jones detectors (Haar Cascades).
+A light weight data augmentation tool for training CNNs and Viola Jones detectors (Haar Cascades).
 This tool inflates your data by up to six times.
 Use with care.

 Steps for use: